-Clinical Research refers to all research and testing processes carried out on humans to determine the safety and effectiveness of treatments intended for human use.
+Clinical Research refers to all research and clinical trial processes carried out on humans to determine the safety and effectiveness of treatments intended for human use.
 Clinical Research improves the knowledge of diseases, developing diagnostic methods and new treatments or medical devices to ensure better patient care.

 Clinical Operations refers to the team or department that is responsible for the delivery of the clinical trials.
 It is their task to design, plan and physically run the four phases.